Sleaford Mods' Jason Williamson on Robbie Williams' "brilliant" 'Late Night...' cameo

 The former Take That singer appeared in the ninth instalment of Williamson’s ongoing Instagram series last month, donning medieval chainmail and showing off a bandaged up thumb to the camera.

-Speaking to NME for this week’s edition of Does Rock ‘N’ Roll Kill Braincells?!, the Mods frontman was quizzed on what item Williams was holding during the broadcast.
+Speaking to NME for this week’s edition of Does Rock ‘N’ Roll Kill Braincells?!, the Mods frontman was quizzed on what items Williams was holding during the broadcast.

 Having guessed correctly, (“an ice pole, and an ornament with two blokes on it”), the musician said: “But he didn’t say a lot, did he?
 So I was confused about that.
 He requested to come on the show and didn’t say anything.
 I was a bit disappointed (Laughs).”